MVoz/Visual-C-Portable/README.md

 Instructions to create a portable version of Visual C++
 -------------------------------------------------------

 Thanks to @Alek's answer on Stackoverflow for [this question](http://stackoverflow.com/questions/22290501/can-i-download-the-visual-c-command-line-compiler-without-visual-studio/), I have managed to create a portable version of Microsoft C++ compiler.
-Note that this does **NOT** include the Visual Studio IDE but only the `CL` compiler, headers and libraries necessary to compile C/C++ programs.
+Note that this does **NOT** include the Visual Studio IDE but only the `CL` compiler, headers and libraries necessary to compile **traditional** C/C++ programs (i.e. not Universal App).
 Here is a step by step guide:

 1. Download (but do not install) Visual Studio Community 2015: get the web installer from [Microsoft](https://www.visualstudio.com/downloads/download-visual-studio-vs)